wgag/vscode-insert-spaces/README.md

 # Insert Spaces between Half/Fullwidths

-A VS Code extension for formatting documents written in Japanese or Chinese.
+A Visual Studio Code extension for formatting documents written in Japanese or Chinese.

 ## Overview